on all US orders over $99.

 including allergies, asthma, childhood ear infections, scoliosis, sleep disorders, impaired coordination, and even gallbladder dysfunction – and your jaw doesn’t even have to hurt to cause all of these problems.

-Fasten your seatbelts and get ready for a long post!
+Fasten your seatbelts and get ready for a long post on the health hazards and dangers of untreated TMJ disorder!
 This is a topic I feel is of utmost importance and profoundly affected my life.

 I was in the prime of my life, the healthiest I had ever been, when I fell and suffered a severe concussion.
 I had foolishly chosen to take heavy duty pain medication for an eye abrasion – and I woke up in the middle of the night and fainted.
 The fall was so severe it broke my 3 front teeth and loosened two of my back molars.
 Those molars later became full of dental decay through the passing years, and I finally had no choice but to have them out, because I didn’t want implants and crowns were impossible to fit.